Skip to main content

 Officers:

-1. The Executive Board will be composed of a President, a Secretary, a Treasurer, an Academic Senator, and a minimum of two at-large volunteer members of SSU-ERFA, who will be solicited each academic year.
-Meetings of the Executive Board will be held from time to time as needed, and are open to all ERFA members.
+1. The Executive Board will be composed of a President, a Vice-President, a Secretary, a Treasurer, an Academic Senator, and a minimum of two at-large members of SSU-ERFSA,, who will be solicited each academic year.
+Meetings of the Executive Board will be held monthly- and are open to all ERFSA members.
 The responsibilities of the Executive Board are:

-1. to solicit volunteers for President, Secretary, Treasurer, Academic Senator, and at large Executive Board members,
+1. to solicit volunteers for President, Vice-President, Secretary, Treasurer, Academic Senator, and at large Executive Board members,

 3. A President will be solicited each academic year, to be appointed by the Executive Board.
 Responsibilities of the President include: